bellsociety/bellsociety.com_old/README.md

 2. Add a folder named `2032` to the `images/members` folder.
 3. Copy `_members/2014/index.md` into `_members/2032`.
 Update the year to `2032`.
 4. Add `2032` to the `collections: members: years:` list in `_config.yaml`.
 It'll make sense when you look.
+5. Change the `current_year` in `_config.yaml` to the current year.
+This one was a toughie.
-5. Tell members to add themselves (below).
+6. Tell members to add themselves (below).
  - Not sure how to manage github access.
 This might be an unnecessary pain.
 You may need to do the brunt of this work yourself.
 In fact, you almost definitely should.
-6. Ring many bells with jubilation.
+7. Ring many bells with jubilation.

 ---